ilichkaya/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-You can add more `fields` in your `UserRepository` if you want to display.
+You can add more `fields` in your `UserRepository` if you want to display them.

 ```php
 public function fields(RestifyRequest $request): array